Changing Between Stimulant and Non-Stimulant ADHD Medication: What You Need to Know

 A doctor may also make the switch for teens who are at higher risk for abusing stimulant medication.

 How the transition might work: Stopping stimulants doesn’t tend to cause symptoms of withdrawal.
 That’s because it leaves the system quickly.
 So kids don’t generally need to be weaned off of them gradually.
-Still, some doctors will keep a child on her stimulant even after she starts her new medication.
+Still, some doctors will keep children on a stimulant even after they start their new medication.

 This is because it takes time for non-stimulants to show results.
-If she’s being taken off stimulants because of severe side effects, however, the doctor may stop all stimulants right away.
+If a child is being taken off stimulants because of severe side effects, however, the doctor may stop all stimulants right away.

 When starting on a non-stimulant medication, doctors often ease kids onto the new drug.
 They then gradually ramp up to the desired dose over a period of several weeks.
 Often the full effects don’t show up until the medicine has been taken consistently for four to six weeks.

-What to expect: When a child comes off the stimulant medication, her ADHD symptoms will likely return.
-So she’ll probably act exactly how she acts when she’s not taking it.
-If she switches without staying on the stimulant, it may take weeks before ADHD symptoms go away.
+What to expect: When kids come off the stimulant medication, their ADHD symptoms will likely return.
+So they’ll probably act exactly how they act when they’re not taking it.
+If children switch without staying on the stimulant, it may take weeks before ADHD symptoms go away.

 Why doctors may suggest the change: Non-stimulant medication can be very effective for some kids with ADHD.
-(However, for some kids non-stimulants work when stimulants don’t.)
 But they don’t do much for about 50 percent of those who take them.
 Lack of effectiveness is a big reason why doctors switch kids to a stimulant.
 Non-stimulants can also make some kids excessively drowsy.

-How the transition might work: If a child is on a low dose of a non-stimulant, her doctor may have her stop all at once.
-If she’s been taking a high dose for an extended time, her doctor may gradually taper her off the medication to avoid potential issues with withdrawal.
+How the transition might work: If a child is on a low dose of a non-stimulant, their doctor may have them stop all at once.
+If your child has been taking a high dose for an extended time, the doctor may gradually taper your child off the medication to avoid potential issues with withdrawal.
 This process usually takes a few weeks.

-Doctors may start a child on a stimulant medication before she stops taking her non-stimulant.
+Doctors may start kids on a stimulant medication before they stop taking their non-stimulant.
 Typically, it will be a low dose that is slightly increased every week or two until a “sweet spot” is reached.
 That means the drug is having optimal benefits with minimal or no side effects.

-What to expect: Chances are low that a child will have withdrawal issues when she comes off her non-stimulant medication.
-If she does, she may experience temporary anxiety, trouble concentrating, confusion and dizziness, among other issues.
+What to expect: Chances are low that children will have withdrawal issues when they come off their non-stimulant medication.
+If they do, they may experience temporary anxiety, trouble concentrating, confusion, and dizziness, among other issues.
 Stimulants are fast acting.
 So a child should feel the benefits (and possible side effects) of the new medication almost immediately after starting it.

 See a graphic that shows how ADHD medication works.
 Learn about the effects of ADHD medication rebound.
 And find out what one expert says about stopping ADHD medication for the summer.